 Do I need an ecological survey or assessment?

-Most development sites, with the exception of a few small householder applications, can potentially impact local wildlife or biodiversity and as such, will need an ecological assessment.
+Many development sites, with the exception of a few small householder applications, can potentially impact local wildlife or biodiversity and as such, will need ecological surveys and assessments.
 All planning applications for such sites are required by the LPA (local planning authority) to have carried out an ecological assessment to determine signs of possible protected species and habitats of ecological value.

 Carrying out an ecological assessment will help avoid disturbance of legally protected species as well as inform the developer of any ecological constraints early on in the planning process.